Which Republicans are opposing the Obamacare repeal bill?

 The bill needs a simple majority -- or 216 -- to be approved in the House.
 With no Democrats expected to support the proposal in its current form, House Speaker Paul Ryan can afford to lose no more than 21 Republicans.

-According to CNN's ongoing whip count, 11 House Republicans have flat-out said they will vote against the current version of the bill, while seven more have indicated they are likely to oppose it and two are in a category where they have serious concerns but their intentions are unknown.
+According to CNN's ongoing whip count, 22 House Republicans have flat-out said they will vote against the current version of the bill, while four more have indicated they are likely to oppose it.
+That's 26 lawmakers opposed to or leaning against the bill.

-House GOP leaders find themselves in a tough position because of the range of concerns that rank-and-file members have raised.
-Conservatives say the legislation simply doesn't go far enough in gutting Obamacare, vehemently oppose provisions like the refundable tax credits; moderate Republicans, meanwhile, are deeply wary of the proposed changes to Medicaid.

-Changing the bill to appease one faction of the GOP conference could lead to more defections from another.

 The following whip count continues to be updated as news develops.